 What Are Your Publishing Needs?

-Publishing your own book has become very popular over the last decade or so for some really practical reasons.
+Publishing your own book has become very popular over the last decade or so for many very practical reasons.
 Prior to this, books were solely published by companies that were overwhelmed with manuscripts to the point of simply rejecting many works sight unseen.
 Those that did make it to the publisher desk as unsolicited were sent back with a form letter.
 Rarely would a manuscript make it past the gatekeeper, but when it did it was usually rejected, too.

 All this lead to many frustrated writers unable to realize their dream of becoming the bestselling author they inspired to be.
 Now with the advent of computers and the internet all this is in the past.
 Still there are pitfalls that await the unsuspecting self-publisher.